-This measure has ceased to be reported at local authority level from 2016/2017 as there have been issues concerning &lt;sup>10 PHE, Child Health Profiles (based on data submitted to PHE)

-the quality of local data and data across London.
+This measure has ceased to be reported at local authority level from 2016/2017 as there have been issues concerning the quality of local data and data across London.
 It is now reported to the Primary Care Trust (PCT) and mapped across to the local authority where possible.

 Figure 4 - Breastfeeding prevalence at 6-8 weeks